-Name of Proposal: Name of Organization: Organ ization Contact Name / Title: Email: Phone: ( ) Fax: ( ) Housi ng, Human Services and Health Priority Area:- funding : A possible 100 points are available.
-A minimum of 75 points are necessary to be considered for G. GANIZATIONAL THRESHOLD CRITERIA (Yes/No) oposals must meet each of the following criteria to be considered. • Nonprofit agency with the appropriate nonprofit certification already approved by the Federal Government.
-Applicant is in compliance with all federal, state and local regulations, and has no outstanding violations, taxes, or penalties.
+Name of Proposal: Name of Organization: Organ ization Contact Name / Title: Email: Phone: () Fax: () Housin ng, Human Services and Health Priority Area:- funding : A possible 100 points are available.
+A minimum of 75 points are necessary to be considered for GANIZATIONAL THRESHOLD CRITERIA (Yes/No) oposals must meet each of the following criteria to be considered. • Nonprofit agency with the appropriate nonprofit certification already approved by the Federal Government. • Applicant is in compliance with all federal, state and local regulations, and has no outstanding violations, taxes, or penalties.
 Applicant must provide description of the organization's commitment and approach to equity. • Nonprofit organizations must have a currently active board.
 Applicant must commit to coordination of project implementation with City departments as appropriate.
 Applicant must disclose all current or pending lawsuits to which the organization is a party or has been a party within the previous three years prior to the application submission date.
 II.
-STI RENGTH AND POTENTIAL IMPACT OF PROGRAM (Total 50 Points): a.
+STF RENGTH AND POTENTIAL IMPACT OF PROGRAM (Total 50 Points): a.
 Program goals are clearly stated, including identification of specific need program will address.
 Proposal does not duplicate an existing service or program provided by a City agency.
 10 points b.
 Stated program goals are aligned with Citywide strategic goal of reducing poverty 40% by 2030.
-10 points

-C. Program design addresses specific need articulated a prospect for success.
-Committee will assess prospe criteria articulated in the RFF (Section B-1) for each ct for success by drawing on specific 25 points d.
+c.
+Program design addresses specific need articulated and identified by the City with a high prospect for success.
+Committee will assess prospect for or success by drawing on specific criteria articulated in the RFF (Section B-1) for each issu ae area.
+25 points 23 points d.
 Metrics for success are clearly defined.
-5 points SECTION TOTAL: III.
-CAPACITY OF ORGANIZATION/FEASIBII LITY OF PROPOSAL (Total 50 points) a.
-Through past performance in partnership with the capacity to complete applicant has demonstrated the capacity to complete • 10 points b.
-The proposal has realistic objectives and timelines. objectives, and activities; and it is financially feasible 1 , 0 0 10 points c.
-The project budget leverages funds from other privarients or higher. ate or public sector sources at a 1:1 ratio 10 points d.
-The proposal reflects strong collaborative partnersh with the City of Richmond and where appropriate organizations.
-(Documentation of linkage/collaboratorganization affirms commitment to participate in other public agencies and nonprofit ation must be provided.)
-The partnership meetings convened by the and/or the Office of Community Wealth 10 points e.
-The proposal demonstrates a commitment to inclus minority business and/or increase minority business the persons employed by this project will represent served; to include but not limited to those with limit s participation, and that at least 30% of the cultural makeup of the community SECTION TOTAL:
+5 points S ECTION TOTAL: III.
+CAPACITY OF ORGANIZATION/FEASIBILITY Y OF PROPOSAL (Total 50 points) a.
+Through past performance in partnership with the City applicant has demonstrated the capacity to complete the 9 10 points b.
+The proposal has realistic objectives and timelines.
+The objectives, and activities; and it is financially feasible for • , , , 10 points c.
+The project budget leverages funds from other private or higher. or public sector sources at a 1:1 ratio 10 points d.
+The proposal reflects strong collaborative partnerships a with the City of Richmond and where appropriate other organizations.
+(Documentation of linkage/collaboration organization affirms commitment to participate in partnerships of Richmond (the DCAO for Human Services and Building) and to share program data as requested (subjective). r public agencies and nonprofit in must be provided.)
+The hership meetings convened by the /or the Office of Community Wealth 10 points e.
+The proposal demonstrates a commitment to inclusivity minority business and/or increase minority business part the persons employed by this project will represent the served; to include but not limited to those with limited limited but not limited to those with limited limited. rticipation, and that at least 30% of cultural makeup of the community